 Even for the most currmudgeonly frequentist it is sometimes refreshing to move your effort from deriving frequentist estimators for intractable models, to using the damn Bayesian ones, which fail in different and interesting ways than you are used to.
 If it works and you are feeling fancy you might then justify your Bayesian method on frequentist grounds, which washes away the sin.

-Here are some scattered tidbits here about getting into it.
-Not attempt is made to be comprehensive, novel, or to even expert.
+Here are some scattered tidbits about getting into it.
+No attempt is made to be comprehensive, novel, or to even expert.

-The visualisation howto from, basically, the Stan team, is a deeper than it sounds.
-(Gabry et al. 2019)
+The visualisation howto from, basically, the Stan team, is a deeper than it sounds and highly recommended (Gabry et al. 2019).

 Notes on Rao-Blackwellisation for doing faster MCMC inference, and even handling discrete parameters in Stan.

 Dirichlet processes, Gaussian Process regression etc. 🏗